Katipunan: Attempt to seek Rizal's support

 Because of this notion, Valenzuela made another proposal to Rizal: to rescue him.
 Rizal disapproved of this plan, because he had given his word of honor to the Spanish authorities, and he did not want to break it.
-Instead, Rizal advised Valenzuela to persuade wealthy Filipinos, so that they can solicit funds, where he recommended an elite army officer name Antonio Luna to be Katipunan's war general, should a revolution break out.
+Instead, Rizal advised Valenzuela to persuade wealthy Filipinos, so that they could solicit funds, where he recommended an elite army officer named Antonio Luna to be Katipunan's war general, should a revolution break out.
 According to Valenzuela's statement to the Spanish authorities, they almost quarreled over the matter and Valenzuela left the following day instead of staying for a month as originally planned.

 When Valenzuela returned to Manila and informed the Katipunan of his failure to secure Rizal's sanction.
 Bonifacio, furious, warned Valenzuela not to tell anyone of Rizal's refusal to support the impending uprising.
-However, Valenzuela had already spread the word, so that much fund proposals to the society were canceled.
+However, Valenzuela had already spread the word, so much fund proposals to the society were canceled.
 Despite Rizal's rejection, the Katipunan was already trying to address its arms supply problem and had taken steps to smuggle in weapons from abroad.

-At his trial, Rizal denied that he knew Valenzuela, saying only that he met him first at Dapitan and that he considered him a good friend because of what Valenzuela showed to him and his appreciation of medical tools Valenzuela gave to him.
-He also said that this was the last time they met.
+At his trial, Rizal denied that he knew Valenzuela, saying only that he met him first at Dapitan and that he considered him a good friend because of what Valenzuela showed to him and his appreciation of the medical tools Valenzuela gave to him.
+He also said that this was the last time they had met.

 Attempt to solicit Japan's aid

 Despite Rizal's rejection of an armed revolution, Bonifacio continued to plan for an armed conflict with Spain.
 The Katipunan cast its eyes on Japan, which loomed then as the probable champion of Asian liberties against Western oppression at the time.
-In May 1896, after Valenzuela's visit to Rizal, a delegation of Katipunan members, headed by Jacinto and Bonifacio, conferred with a visiting Japanese naval officer and captain of a Japanese ship, named Kongo, and the Japanese consul at a Japanese bazaar in Manila.
+In May 1896, after Valenzuela's visit to Rizal, a delegation of Katipunan members, headed by Jacinto and Bonifacio, conferred with a visiting Japanese naval officer and captain of a Japanese ironclad warship, Kongō, and the Japanese consul at a Japanese bazaar in Manila.
 The interpreter, a friend of Valenzuela, was José Moritaro Tagawa who was married to a Filipino woman of Bocaue, Bulacan.

 After the usual exchange of courtesies, Jacinto submitted the Katipunan memorial for the Emperor of Japan in which the Filipinos prayed for Japanese aid in their projected revolution, "so that the light of liberty that illuminates Japan may also shed its rays over the Philippines."

 It was with good reason that the Katipunan solicited Japan's aid and alliance.
 Japan had been friendly to the Filipinos since the Spanish colonial era.
 Many Filipinos who had fled from Spanish persecution had been welcomed there and given full protection of Japanese laws.
 Bonifacio tried to purchase arms and ammunition from Japan, but failed due to lack of funds and the uncovering of the Katipunan, José Dizon was part of the committee that the Katipunan formed to secure arms from Japan with the connivance of the Japanese ship captain.
 Three months later, however, the Katipunan was uncovered and Dizon was among the hundreds who were arrested for rebellion.